Ali-Alhasani/UniSaarApp/server/README.md

 		-   Events iCalendar `events/iCal?id=ID` where ID is an events id returned from the events main screen.
 Returns a ics file to add the event to a calendar.
 	*  Directory:
-        -   Directory search `directory/search?page=p&pageSize=ps&query=q`
+        -   Directory search `directory/search?page=p&pageSize=ps&query=q&language=lang`
-			where p is the page number (starts at 0), ps denotes the maximum number of elements per page and q is the search query. q is allowed to contain whitespaces.
+			where p is the page number (starts at 0), ps denotes the maximum number of elements per page, q is the search query and lang is a language code.
+The language parameter is optional and only needed for the error messages.
+If omitted, defaults to german. q is allowed to contain whitespaces.
 The server will try all ordered combinations of the names as first and last name (i.e. `query=example` would look for people with first or last name `example` and `query=first second` would look for people with either first name `first second` first name